Bad credit loans

 - They give you breathing space for a longer spell and point you towards organisations like Citizens Advice, Money Advice Service, National Debtline and StepChange.

-- If they wanted to, they’d be within their rights to refer you to a collection agency which failure to receive payment could mean the matter is taken to court.
+- If they wanted to, they’d be within their rights to refer you to a collection agency, in which case a failure to receive payment could mean the matter is taken to court.

-To avoid finding yourself in this position in the first place, you should only ever take out a loan if you’re absolutely certain you can afford the repayments.
-If you’re not, hold off.
+To avoid finding yourself in this position in the first place, you should only ever take out a loan if you’re absolutely certain you can afford the repayments throughout the timeframe of the loan.